 The Fax Facility (9351 3329) is located in the Front office on Level 2.
 Instructions on how to use the fax machine are located above the fax.
 If you are unsure on how to use the fax machine please ask Dimetra for help.

 HR forms can be found on the University Intranet site under Your Employment - Policies and Forms - HR Forms (requires unikey and login).
 School forms can be found at the top of this page.

 Cost: $70/hour plus materials.
 Note that we can supply materials (e.g. cleaned cones/sockets from broken glassware for reuse) and these will be kept separate for USyd jobs.
-The UNSW glassblower (Grant Platt) will collect jobs from the USyd chemistry store each Monday morning.
+The UNSW glassblower (Grant Platt) will collect jobs from the USyd chemistry store when required.
+To find out when Grant will be visiting the School please consult your service room staff.
 If consultation is required, Grant will do this when he collects jobs, but for consultations of more than 30 min in length, time will be charged at the above rate.
 It is anticipated that the glassblower will spend approx 50% of this time on USyd jobs.

 Billing: Will be processed directly by the School’s Finance Manager, so please provide an account code on the form that you submit to the service rooms.

 Ordering: will be done through service rooms.